 What Can Be Expected at the Fair?

-The sand dunes appear infested with camels as far as the eyes can see and the population of Pushkar swells to over 400,000 people, with an inflow of pilgrims, camel traders, and tourists.
+Years ago, the sand dunes used to be covered with up to 50,000 camels.
+However, unfortunately the number of camels being sold at the fair has dwindled dramatically and the fair definitely isn't what it used to be.
+These days, it's much more commercialized and tourist-focused.
 The camel races are definitely a highlight, although the comical beauty contests featuring elaborately adorned and shaved camels are also amusing.
-There's temple dancing, folk and fusion music concerts, spiritual and heritage walks, and arts an crafts bazaar as well.
+There's temple dancing, folk and fusion music concerts, spiritual and heritage walks, adventure zone, and an arts and crafts bazaar as well.
 And, of course, the fair would be incomplete without a mustache competition!

 Where to Stay During the Fair